Lichinella algerica (J. Steiner) P.P. Moreno & Egea

 Distribution:

 Description: Thallus squamulose-umbilicate, gelatinous when wet, black, the squamules scattered to clustered but never forming dense aggregations, adnate to slightly ascending, 3-4 mm wide, smooth or weakly granulose, with an entire or weakly incised margin when young, later lobulate; lower surface attached by a central holdfast.
 Outer part of squamules (in section) formed by 1.5-2 µm thick, mainly anticlinally oriented hyphae enclosing the photobiont cells, the medullary part of loosely arranged, 1-1.5 µm thick hyphae with cylindrical cells, the central part with a dense strand of irregularly arranged hyphae connecting the subhymenium with the basal attachment strand, the cells progressively enlarged towards the base, the last ones 4-5 µm wide.
-Apothecia thallinocarps, sunken in thallus and difficult to recognize unless when wet, up to 1.5 mm across, round to irregularly shaped, with a flat to slightly convex, fissured disc.
-Proper exciple indistinct; epithecium brownish; hymenium 90-130 µm high, not separated into partial hymenia, covered by a irregularly thick layer of sterile tissue and a layer of photobiont cells, I+ blue turning wine-red; paraphyses 3-4 µm thick, not constricted at septa nor capitate; subhymenium compact, 20-30 µm high.
-Asci 16-32-spored, with a thin, one-layered, non-amyloid wall, an amyloid external apical cap, and passive spore discharge via apical rupturing.
+Apothecia thallinocarps, hemiangiocarpous, the ascogonia arising freely beneath the thallus surface, sunken in thallus and difficult to recognize unless when wet, up to 1.5 mm across, round to irregularly shaped, with a flat to slightly convex, fissured disc.
+Proper exciple indistinct; epithecium brownish; hymenium 90-130 µm high, not separated into partial hymenia, covered by a irregularly thick layer of sterile tissue and a layer of photobiont cells, K/I+ blue turning wine-red; paraphyses 3-4 µm thick, not constricted at septa nor capitate; subhymenium compact, 20-30 µm high.
+Asci 16-32-spored, subcylindrical to obclavate, prototunicate, with a thin, one-layered, non-amyloid wall, an amyloid external apical cap, and passive spore discharge via apical rupturing, Lichina-type.
 Ascospores 1-celled, hyaline, broadly ellipsoid to subglobose, 5-7(-9) x (2-)3-5 µm.
 Pycnidia globose to broadly pyriform, immersed, unilocular, up to 60-110 µm wide.
 Conidia ellipsoid, 2-4 x 1-1.5 µm.
 Photobiont cyanobacterial, chroococcoid, with clusters of 4-8 cells measuring 5-10 x 5-7 µm penetrated by haustoria and surrounded by a brownish gelatinous sheath.
-Spot test: all negative.
+Spot tests: all negative.
 Chemistry: without lichen substances.

 Note: a species of dry areas, known from the Canary Islands, NE Africa, the SE part of the Iberian Peninsula and the Middle East, extending into the steppe-zone up to Mongolia, found on steeply inclined, sunny surfaces of siliceous rocks with periodical seepage of water after rain.
 To be looked for in the driest parts of Mediterranean Italy.